She is so much more than an idea, or even an embodiment of “motherhood”.

-Or try something aligned with the lunar phase, like a Full Moon celebration – a monthly party to celebrate everyone’s successes.
+Or try something aligned with the lunar phase, New Moon ritual, or a Full Moon celebration, a monthly party to celebrate everyone’s successes.!
 Share it with others, and be consistent – these rites create a real sense of belonging and connectedness, to friends, family, and to the Earth.

 5. Learn to be resourceful

 This means noticing and using whatever you already have around you, rather than rushing out to buy new supplies or a gadget to help you do a job you’re quite capable of doing already.
 (This may require some creative thinking, but this is part of flexing this archetype’s muscle!)